shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal-animation/README.md

+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal Animation

 This document details the creation of an expanding card using only CSS.
 The animation smoothly reveals the card content upon hover, providing a subtle and engaging user experience.
 This example uses pure CSS3, avoiding the need for JavaScript libraries or frameworks.